-- 1. all suppliers who submitted quotations/tenders must be notified of the selection in writing, with their scores and those of the successful supplier; and - 2. the notifications to the unsuccessful suppliers shall include feedback regarding their performance comparative to the successful supplier. - 3.
+- 1. all suppliers who submitted quotations/tenders must be notified of the selection in writing, with their scores and those of the successful supplier; and - 2. the notifications to the unsuccessful suppliers shall include feedback on their submission. - 3.
 Once the notifications have been communicated to the suppliers, a standstill period will commence, to allow the Council to take into account any representations made by the unsuccessful suppliers within that standstill period.